threader/PC-Tuning/docs/post-install.md

 - Kill **explorer.exe** after you launch your game, it uses a ton of cycles

     - Use **Ctrl + Shift + Esc** to open process explorer then use **File > Run** to start the **explorer.exe** shell again

+- If you are using Windows 8.1+ and [Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) (exclusive fullscreen) with your game, you *can* disable DWM using [prerequisites/scripts/dwm-scripts](../prerequisites/scripts/dwm-scripts) as the process wastes CPU time despite there being no composition.
+Beware as elements of the UI will be broken & somes games/programs will not be able to launch (you may need to disable hardware acceleration)

 - Disable idle states which will force C-State 0 & eliminate jitter due to the process of state transition.
 After all, C1 is still power saving [[1](https://www.dell.com/support/kbdoc/en-uk/000060621/what-is-the-c-state)]